AdaCore/gnatstudio/docs/tutorial/editing.rst

 click on `Select` in the color selection dialog.

 After selecting a color, look at the effects in the source editor.
-If you like the new display, click on `OK` to confirm the changes, otherwise clicking on `Cancel` will revert to the previous color.
+If you like the new display, click on `Close` to close dialog, otherwise select another color.